 \subsection{Dominant Morphisms}

-The main result of this section is Thm. \ref{thm:skeleton_flat}, which states that for a (locally on $X$) \emph{dominant} map $π:X\to Y$ of pure dimensional analytic spaces, the skeletons in $X$ lie flat over the skeletons of $Y$. \emph{Flatness} here is meant in the sense of weighted pwl spaces, cf. Def. \ref{def:flat}.
+The main result of this section is Thm. \ref{thm:skeleton_flat}, which states that for a (locally on $X$) \emph{dominant} map $π:X\to Y$ of pure-dimensional analytic spaces, the skeletons in $X$ lie flat over the skeletons of $Y$. \emph{Flatness} here is meant in the sense of weighted pwl spaces, cf. Def. \ref{def:flat}.